-The property is situated in a residential area in the town of Forres.
+The property is situated in a residential area in the coastal town of Burghead.
 Surrounding properties are of similar age and character.
-Usual amenities and transport links are available within a reasonable distance.
+There are limited amenities nearby, however a wider range of facilities can be found in the towns of Elgin and Forres.

-The general condition of the property appears consistent with age and type of construction, but some works of repair, upgrade and maintenance are required.
+The general condition of the property appears consistent with age and type of construction, but some works of repair and maintenance are required.

-The property has been altered to comprise its existing layout, whereby patio doors have been installed in the kitchen and the integral external store has now become an internal cupboard.
+The property has been extended to comprise its existing layout, whereby a single storey extension has been added to the rear.
 It is assumed that all necessary Local Authority consents and approvals are in place for these works.